jjfumero/jjfumero.github.io/_posts/2024-09-10-tornadovm-ock.md

 ## TornadoVM for ARM CPUs & Performance Evaluation

-Let’s discuss now how to get TornadoVM running on ARM CPUs.
+Let's discuss now how to get TornadoVM running on ARM CPUs.
 We will show you the setup using an [ARM Neoverse V2 CPU](https://www.arm.com/products/silicon-ip-cpu/neoverse/neoverse-v2) processor, which is included into the [NVIDIA GH200 Grace Hopper Superchip system](https://www.nvidia.com/en-us/data-center/grace-hopper-superchip/).

 ### Configuring LLVM for ARM